oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 | 2c| Enforce allowed SQL and access patterns with SQL Firewall, mitigating the risk of SQL Injection attacks | 10 minutes |
 | 3 | Reset the SQL Firewall Labs Environment | <5 minutes |

-## Task 1: Use SQL Firewal with Data Safe
+## Task 1: Use SQL Firewall with Data Safe

 ...Text Angeline...